jo-m/trainbot/README.md

 ### Frontend

+## Web frontend

-The frontend is a VueJS SPA app written in Typescript, compiled to a bundle of static files (HTML/JS/CSS).
+The frontend is a VueJS SPA app written in Typescript.
+It consists of only static files (after the JS build process).
 There is no web backend, the frontend simply loads the entire SQLite database from the server, and then does all the queries itself.
 This means that the frontend can be deployed entirely independently from the trainbot binary, as long as there is some way for the date (db + pics) to get to the web server.